Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 3-65	Able to view a NEWSPAPER object?
     * Covered by newspaper.feature: "Check for Newspaper OBJ download"
 * 3-66	Able to download a NEWSPAPER object?
-    * TODO? not sure that the current "Check for Newspaper OBJ download" really does this.
+    * TODO? not sure that the current "Check for Newspaper OBJ download" really tests for this
 * 3-67	Able to search for newly ingested NEWSPAPER object using Islandora simple search?
     * Covered by newspaper.feature: "Check for Newspaper Objects using simple search"
 * 3-68	Able to edit NEWSPAPER object’s title using the XML form?